dnsimple/dnsimple-support/content/articles/redirector.markdown

 The [redirector doesn't support HTTPS](/articles/redirector-https), so you can't redirect an HTTPS request.

-In other words, it's not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
+It's not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
 You can redirect `http://www.example.com`, but not `https://www.example.com`.

 Take a look at the article [redirector and HTTPS](/articles/redirector-https) for additional information and a list of alternative solutions.